-Adverse events, SAEs, and other reportable safety events will be reported by the participant (or, when appropriate, by a caregiver or surrogate).
+Adverse events, SAEs, and other reportable safety events will be reported by the participant (or, when appropriate, by a caregiver, surrogate, or the participant's legally authorized representative).

 The investigator and any designees are responsible for detecting, documenting, and reporting events that meet the definition of an AE or SAE as well as other reportable safety events.
 Investigators remain responsible for following up AEs, SAEs, and other reportable safety events for outcome according to Section 8.4.3.